remotion-dev/remotion/packages/docs/docs/lambda/sqs.md

 The API requires an authorization token to interact with it.
 To obtain the token:

-- If you use the Serverless framework, go to the Serverless dashboard to retrieve outputs such as `apigw-sqs-app-stack.region`, `apigw-sqs-app-stack.userPoolClientId`, and `apigw-sqs-app-stack.userPoolId`, which are used to authenticate with Cognito.
+- After successful deployment you will be given out outputs such as `apigw-sqs-app-stack.region`, `apigw-sqs-app-stack.userPoolClientId`, and `apigw-sqs-app-stack.userPoolId`, which are used to authenticate with Cognito.
-- If you don't, you can create a user and an authentication token manually for the API by following this [guide](docs/lambda/without-iam/example#test-your-endpoint).
+- If you don't have a frontend which user needs to login, you can create a user and an authentication token manually for the API by following this [guide](docs/lambda/without-iam/example#test-your-endpoint).

 From the guide, `YOUR_USER_POOL_CLIENT_ID` is `apigw-sqs-app-stack.userPoolClientId` and `YOUR_USER_POOL_ID` is the `apigw-sqs-app-stack.userPoolId`, the steps should be followed up to retrieving the `IdToken`.